 In an effort to educate the next generation of cloud professionals, AWS has made AWS Educate available to institutions, educators, and students.
 It provides institutions with the resources educators and students need for training resources, cloud-related learning, and content for courses.
 Students have the opportunity to receive credits by getting hands-on experience with AWS tech, training, content and career pathways.

 At member institutions, educators earn $200 in AWS credits compared to non-member institutions they earn $75.
-Students receive an AWS Educate starter account along with $50 in credits at a member institution and $35 at a non-member institution.
+Students receive an AWS Educate starter account with up to $100 in credits at a member institution and $30 at a non-member institution.
 To make this even more appealing, AWS will award students and staff with more credits if you sign up as a member institution.

 AWS Credit Program for Nonprofits